 As previously stated, our review involved analysis of the individual research studies identified by these three entities as being of sufficient quality for inclusion in their evidence base.
 It should be noted that there is considerable overlap in the lists of studies included in each of these three reviews.
-The net result is a set of 60 studies of adequate scientific rigor, evaluating 40 different school-based CSE programs in the U.S. Table 1 summarizes the outcomes for the 60 studies from these three reviews, listed alphabetically by program, and indicates for each study which of the three entities included it in their review (TPP, CDC, UNESCO, or a combination of the three).
+The net result is a set of 60 studies of adequate scientific rigor, evaluating 40 different school-based CSE programs in the U.S. Table 1 summarizes the results for these 60 studies, listed alphabetically by program, and indicates for each study which of the three entities included it in their review (TPP, CDC, UNESCO, or a combination of the three).
 The color key at the bottom of Table 1 will provide the reader a color map or visual representation of the evidence of CSE effectiveness relative to lack of evidence or evidence of failure.

-Our findings are detailed in Section V, below, with Part A presenting evidence of CSE program effectiveness, Part B presenting evidence of CSE program failure, Part C giving a brief comparison of the evidence for school-based CSE and abstinence education (AE) programs, and Part D providing a separate summary of the findings for the U.S. TPP list of "evidence-based" CSE programs in U.S. schools.
+Our findings are detailed in Section V, below, with Part A presenting evidence of CSE program effectiveness, Part B presenting evidence of CSE program failure, Part C giving a brief comparison of the evidence for school-based CSE and abstinence education (AE) programs, and Part D providing a separate summary of the findings for the U.S. TPP list of "evidence-based" CSE programs in U.S. schools.32

-V. PROGRAM OUTCOMES FOR U.S. SCHOOL-BASED CSE
+V. OUTCOMES OF U.S. SCHOOL-BASED CSE